CUBRID/cubrid-manual/en/admin/config.rst

         The following two ways are provided by a user's command.

         *   If you run ";checkpoint" command in the CSQL interpreter, which is run with a "DBA" user, checkpoint is processed.
-        [번역]: 추후 변경될 부분. *   "" 질의문을 수행하면 체크포인트가 수행된다.

-        As a reference, if you run backup command during checkpoint, backup command is waited until checkpoint is ended.
+        As a reference, if you run backup command during checkpoint, backup command is blocked until checkpoint is ended.

 **checkpoint_interval**